kosli-dev/cli/docs.kosli.com/content/getting_started/part_5_evidence.md

 ---
-title: "Part 5: Evidences"
+title: "Part 5: Evidence"
 bookCollapseSection: false
 weight: 250
 ---
-# Part 5: Evidences
+# Part 5: Evidence

-## Report evidences
+## Report evidence

 Whenever an event related to one of your evidences happens you should report it to Kosli.